 Best time to visit: April and May are beautiful, with mild temperatures and fewer crowds.

-High mountain forests, beautiful alpine lakes, and deep desert canyons characterize Dixie National Forest, which encompasses more than two million acres.
+High mountain forests, beautiful alpine lakes, and deep desert canyons characterize Dixie National Forest, encompassing over two million acres.
 This is the largest national forest in Utah, and there are ample opportunities for hiking, mountain biking, and camping throughout.

 The Cedar City Ranger District is located just north of Zion National Park.
 I recommend doing a scenic loop drive from Zion to Cedar City, southeast on Route 14 (closed in the winter), and back to Zion.
 It’s about 150 miles and really gorgeous.
 Here’s a map of the route.